joaonunesss/42piscine/README.md

 # 42piscine
-Piscine at 42 Porto
-This was my take on the 42Piscine @Porto in 2023
+My take on the 42Piscine @Porto in 2023

 | Projects      | Solutions  |
 | :--------------:| :----------:|